 Step 1: Get organized

 You don’t have to start from scratch when creating a new policy.
-Policies should be tailored to your organization, but don’t make the mistake of creating them without consulting outside sources.
+While policies should always be tailored to your organization, it’s important to consult reliable external sources to ensure accuracy and completeness.

 Step 3: Create a policy structure